DavidArthurCole/auto-ps/README.md

     [hostname]:[port]/execute

-* For printing labels, send a [PUT request](https://www.restapitutorial.com/lessons/httpmethods.html#put) with the following information:
+* To run a script, send a [PUT request](https://www.restapitutorial.com/lessons/httpmethods.html#put) with the following information:
     * Script name
     * Whether or not to run Elevated
     * Authentication key (optional inside whitelisted network, but recommended)